meuniv/novaworld/source/introduction.rst

 Documenting your progress
 -------------------------

+0. You can use the template below to report completion.
+To work on this Nova Award, you can also use a detailed worksheet provided by the BSA.
+Click `here <http://usscouts.org/advance/nova/workbooks/Scout-Nova-8.pdf>`__ to have access.
+The file below is used to record approval.
 1. A template worksheet can be found `here <https://docs.google.com/document/d/1c42wB-lLcSnCAosQTXxK3OdMGZurUu_iRF84SZu3Sp0/edit?usp=sharing>`_.
 This is a *Google document*. **You will not be able to modify it until you make your own copy as I will now describe for you.**
 2. Once you have opened the file on google doc, go to :code:`File` :math:`\rightarrow` :code:`Make a Copy`.
 3. Save the file with the following name: *Nova_designed_to_crunch_FIRSTNAME_LASTNAME*